kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

 ## Conclusion

 The `com.kazurayam.ks.KzSendRequestKeyword` class and the `com.kazurayam.ks.WSBuiltInKeywordsModifier` class enables you to modify the built-in `WS.sendRequest(RequestObject,FailureHandling)` keyword on the fly.
 The modified `WS.sendRequest` method will be robust against the occational errors responded by the AUT.
-The volume of code changes required for the existing Test Cases could be small an managable.
+The volume of code changes required for the existing Test Cases could be small an manageable.